noar12/ParagliderFlightLog/README.md

  I use and test this project on a raspberry pi 3.
 The publish settings are as follow for this architecture
 ![Publish settings](Images/publishSettings.png)
 * Move the resulting file to the location of your choice
-* run the app by executing `./ParaglidingFlightLogWeb`
+* Run the app by executing `./ParaglidingFlightLogWeb`
+* Use a Web Browser to access the app.
+It should be available on http://localhost:5000 if you run it on the same computer you use to access it.

-Optionaly you can install igc-xc-score available here (https://github.com/mmomtchev/igc-xc-score) and complete the corresponding settings in the appsettings.json file
+Optionaly you can install Node in order to run an instance of igc-xc-score available here (https://github.com/mmomtchev/igc-xc-score) and complete the corresponding settings in the appsettings.json file

 To make the app start at boot on a linux with systemd enabled, you can take the following steps: